d-smith/notes/aws/security-specialty/03-iam-s3-policies.md

 * Decisions always default to DENY.
 * Explicit deny always trumps an ALLOW.
+* If no method specifies an ALLOW then the request will be denied by default
 * Only if no method specifies a deny and one or more methods specify an ALLOW will the request be allowed.

 1. Decision starts at Deny